SimmonsRitchie/business-days-js/readme.md

 ### Usage

-Check whether a date is a business day using a dayjs instance or a string formatted as 'YYYY-MM-DD :
+Check whether a date is a business day using either a dayjs instance or a string formatted as 'YYYY-MM-DD'.

 ```
 const {isBusinessDay} = require("../index")